grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

 {{% admonition type="note" %}}
 It is possible to set up Grafana with SAML authentication using Azure AD.
 However, if an Azure AD user belongs to more than 150 groups, a Graph API endpoint is shared instead.

-Grafana versions 11.1 and below, do not support fetching the groups from the Graph API endpoint.
+Grafana versions 11.1 and below do not support fetching the groups from the Graph API endpoint.
 As a result, users with more than 150 groups will not be able to retrieve their groups.
-Instead, it is recommended that you use OIDC/OAuth workflows,.
+Instead, it is recommended that you use OIDC/OAuth workflows.

 As of Grafana 11.2, the SAML integration offers a mechanism to retrieve user groups from the Graph API.